40 Delicious SIBO Christmas Recipes

 Cheesy Cloud Bread Rolls

 I'll be honest.
 These aren't exactly like bread rolls, but when you have to steer clear of all of the ingredients that make bread, these are a good alternative.
 Shape them like a roll and you won't be feeling left out with these on your plate.
-This recipe will be shared exclusively with participants of the Christmas Cooking Class.
-Reserve your place here.
+This recipe is available exclusively to participants of the Christmas Cooking Class.
+Get instant access here.

 I always make room for dessert at the end of my Christmas meal.
 Depending on how many people you are cooking for, you can make one, some or all of the following SIBO desserts.

 Christmas Meringue Tower

 How good is pumpkin pie?
 I'm completely in love with the creamy filling which is offset with the nutty crunch of the pecan base.
 This version is best served cold, as it helps it set the filling, but it most definitely doesn't detract from the spectacular flavours.
 This recipe is available here and also featured in the SIBO Family Favourites Cookbook.